pikawika/VUB-EoS-project/documentation/installation/ubuntu.md

-# Install instructions for macOS
+# Install instructions for Ubuntu

 This project makes use of Python 3 and typical Python packages.
 We use a Anaconda environment for this.
-The macOS install instructions are given below.
+The Ubuntu install instructions are given below.
 An exported environment is also available.

 ## Table of contents